LucunJi/Compression-Is-All-You-Need/README.md

 ## How it works?

+Most of the code and resource are compressed into `tar.gz`.
+Only bootstrap code and necessary data remain intact.

 At `preLaunch` entrypoint, the compressed code and resources are extracted, then Classloader, mod information, mixins will be updated.